SixSq/old.sixsq.github.com/about-us.md

   <h2>IBM Partner World Member</h2>
   <p><img src="/img/content/ibm-partner-logo.png" alt="IBM Business Partner" /></p>

 SixSq is member of the <a href="http://www.ibm.com/partnerworld">IBM Partner World</a> program.
-We have certified [SlipStream](/products/slipstream.html) and [StratusLab](/products/stratuslab.html) on IBM hardware, making it a sound target hardware for solid SixSq-based deployments.</p>
+We have certified <a href="/products/slipstream.html">SlipStream</a> on IBM hardware and software solutions, making IBM a sound target for solid SixSq-based deployments.</p>
 </div>

 <div class="container spacy">
   <h2>Helix Nebula - The Science Cloud</h2>
   <p><img src="/img/content/helix-nebula.jpg" alt="Open Virtualization Alliance Member" /></p>

-SixSq is a founding member of the [Helix Nebula collaboration](http://www.facebook.com/HelixNebula.TheScienceCloud), which is a pioneering partnership between science and business in Europe.
+SixSq is a founding member of the <a href="http://www.facebook.com/HelixNebula.TheScienceCloud">Helix Nebula collaboration</a>, which is a pioneering partnership between science and business in Europe.
 It is paving the way for a Cloud Computing platform that offers a unique resource to governments, businesses and citizens and which is charting a course towards sustainable provision of cloud computing for Europe.

-The collaboration is using [SlipStream](/products/slipstream.html) as a broker in the new Helix Nebula Marketplace, HNX.
+The collaboration is using <a href="/products/slipstream.html">SlipStream</a> as a broker in the new Helix Nebula Marketplace, HNX.
 HNX gives the scientific research community easy access to commercial cloud services and its customers can use HNX to choose between various suppliers or combinations of suppliers offering independent Cloud services, and to buy, use and manage such Cloud services seamlessly.

 More information is available <a href="news/2012/03/01/news-hn-annoucement.html">here</a>.
 </p>